4 killed, 1 injured in family shooting in Utah suburb

 Lt.
 Robert Sager told FOX 13 TV that the department is treating the deaths as homicides.

-Police didn’t release the names of the victims or the suspected shooter, who was arrested shortly after police arrived at the home shortly after 7 p.m.
+Police didn’t release the names of the victims or the suspected shooter, who was arrested shortly after police arrived at the home just after 7 p.m.
 Friday.

-Fields said she didn’t know if any of those killed or injured were related to each other.
+The injured person was taken to a hospital, police said.

 Cpl.
 Rhonda Fields told the Deseret News that multiple agencies responded after neighbors heard gunshots.